Awareness and understanding of autism - Amaze

 The study revealed nearly all Australians (98%) have heard of autism, and 86% of people have contact with an autistic person.
 One in five people has an autistic friend, and one in four has an autistic relative.

-Yet despite the widespread awareness and personal connection, only 29% of respondents said they know how to support an autistic person.
-And when the researchers asked the same question of autistic people, only 4% of them believed people in the community knew how to support them.
+Yet despite the widespread awareness and personal connection, only 29% of respondents said they know how to support an Autistic person.
+And when the researchers asked the same question of Autistic people, only 4% of them believed people in the community knew how to support them.

-The research also shows that over half of autistic people are socially isolated and have high levels of negative day-to-day interactions including 81% reporting being stared at and 61% reporting people ‘tutting’ at them or shaking their heads.
+The research also shows that over half of Autistic people are socially isolated and have high levels of negative day-to-day interactions including 81% reporting being stared at and 61% reporting people ‘tutting’ at them or shaking their heads.

 Read the Awareness and Understanding Fast Facts